aimhigherweb/iec_website/content/what-we-do/vision-training.md

 Binocular vision problems are quite common in the general population.
 Studies have shown that poor eye alignment is found in around 13% of patients and poor eye focusing is found in around 21% of patients.<sup>9-10</sup> One study screened over 1,500 kids and revealed that around 53% of children had some degree of binocular vision problem.<sup>11</sup> These rates increase even further in children who have reading difficulties where higher proportions of binocular vision problems are seen.<sup>12</sup>

 Adults can also benefit from vision training, not just children.
 Due to the increased usage of computer screens in an occupational setting, people working in front of computer screens can experience ocular discomfort or blurred vision.
-These symptoms can be linked to problems with a patient's binocular vision which can be trained and improved through vision therapy (13).
+These symptoms can be linked to problems with a patient's binocular vision which can be trained and improved through vision therapy.<sup>13</sub>

 #### Length and Equipment

 The length and course of vision training can vary and is dependent on multiple factors including, but not limited to, the severity of the condition and the rate of improvement.
 Training usually ranges from several months to more extended periods of training.
-After the initial period of therapy, the optometry will re-evaluate the patients binocular vision system and assess for signs of improvement.
+After the initial period of therapy, the optometry will re-evaluate the patient's binocular vision system and assess for signs of improvement.
 Even after full recovery, exercises may still be needed occasionally to keep your eyes well trained and working effectively.

 Forms of vision therapy require specialised equipment in order to train and develop a patient's eye focusing or eye alignment.
 Theses are available at both our Adelaide and Woodville practices